One of my US best friends who went to S-W of France and eated Cassoulet, some years ago, wanted to cook a Cassoulet and asked me for my recipe.

 1. Soak beans overnight in a large quantity of unsalted water.
 Drain

-2. In a large pot, bring a large quantity of unsalted water to a boil, add beans and cook on a low boil
+2. In a large pot, bring a large quantity of unsalted water to a boil, add beans and cook on a low boil for 20 minutes.
+Drain and return to pot.

 3. Dice 2 of the onions and sautee in a separate pan until just before they brown.
 Put this in the pot of beans.